lzugaz/Coding-Tutorials/README.md

-## Notes
+### Notes
-- Chatgpt was used to help organize the tutirial and write better explinations.
+- ChatGPT was used to help organize the tutorial and write better explanations.
-- All txt files where randomly genorated.
+- All text files were randomly generated.
 - The xlsx was provided by Dr. Tiantian Qin.